Aliahmed0913/ZoolFlow-Project/README.md

 ### User App
 - Handles **user registration** and authentication.
-- A **Django signal** triggers the Notification app when a new user is created.
+- All new registration triggers signal to create an email code
+- Integrates with **Celery** to remove used email codes from the database asynchronously.

 ### Notification App
+- The notification proccess also done in background with **Celery worker**
+- A **Django signal** triggers the Notification app when a new email code is created.
-- Sends an **email code** to newly registered users.
+- Sends an **email code** to newly registered users with welcome message.
-- Integrates with **Celery** to remove used email codes from the database asynchronously.

 ### Customer App
 - Manages customer profiles and addresses.